 California debates listing western Joshua tree as threatened

-California officials are weighing whether to list the iconic western Joshua tree as a threatened species
+California officials are weighing whether to list the iconic western Joshua tree as a threatened species, which would make it harder to remove the trees for housing and energy projects

 California officials are weighing whether to list the iconic western Joshua tree as a threatened species, a designation that would make it harder to remove the trees for housing, solar or other development projects.